Saraband for Dead Lovers: Background

 The novel, by Australian author Helen Simpson, was first published in 1935.
 It was the "book of the month" for the Evening Standard.
 Simpson adapted the novel into a play but died in 1940 before any production took place.

 Production

 Film rights were bought by Ealing Studios, which announced in 1946 its plan to produce the film over the following year, with Basil Dearden to direct.
 The film was Ealing's first colour production.

 Mai Zetterling was originally announced for the lead role, but she asked to be excused "on account of a domestic incident" (she was pregnant) and Lilli Palmer was selected to play the role in her place.
 However, Palmer could not travel to England in time, so Joan Greenwood was given the role.

+Michael Relph said the part of the countess was offered to Marlene Dietrich but due to a miscommunication Dietrich thought she was offered the role of Sophia.
+Dietrich turned it down and the role was played by Flora Robson.
+Relph felt this hurt the movie at the box office despite the quality of Robson's performance as she was too plain.

 Filming took place in June 1947, with exterior sequences shot in Prague and Blenheim Palace.